 Consider other transportation

 If you embrace the ideas in this article, you’ll see a huge improvement in gas mileage.
 However, what the heck does it even matter if your car gets 10 MPG to begin with?
 I mean honestly, why do so many Americans feel the need to drive a huge, inefficient vehicle around town?
-It doesn’t make any logical sense.
+It just doesn’t make sense.

 Unless you have to haul 5 kids around town, or need a work truck, you really should be driving a compact car equipped with a 4-cylinder engine (and preferably a manual transmission).
 That car should get at least 35MPG on the highway.
 There are tons of used cars that fit my criteria, and most can be purchased for less than $8,000 in excellent condition.